 Bottom trawling is unselective and severely damaging to seafloor ecosystems.
 The net indiscriminately catches every life and object it encounters.
-Thus, many creatures end up mistakenly caught and thrown overboard dead or dying, including endangered fish and even vulnerable deep-sea corals which can live for several hundred years.
+Thus, many creatures end up mistakenly caught and thrown overboard dead or dying, including endangered fish and vulnerable deep-sea corals that can live for hundreds of years or more.
 This collateral damage, called bycatch, can amount to 90% of a trawl’s total catch.
 In addition, the weight and width of a bottom trawl can destroy large areas of seafloor habitats that give marine species food and shelter.
 Such habitat destructions can leave the marine ecosystem permanently damaged.

 What do we do?